cemkoc/powernap/README.md

 PowerNap
 =======
-Android application that lets you have an enhanced power nap experience by using an Accelerometer.
+Android application that lets you have an enhanced power nap experience by using an Accelerometer and a Timer.